shakacode/shakapacker/README.md

   ]
 },
 ```
-Optionally, you can change your Babel configuration by removing these lines in your `package.json` and add [a Babel configuration file](https://babeljs.io/docs/en/config-files) in your project.
-For an example customization based on the original, see [Customizing Babel Config](./docs/customizing_babel_config.md).
+Optionally, you can change your Babel configuration by removing these lines in your `package.json` and adding [a Babel](https://babeljs.io/docs/en/config-files) configuration file](https://babeljs.io/docs/en/config-files) to your project.
+For an example of customization based on the original, see [Customizing Babel Config](./docs/customizing_babel_config.md).

 ### SWC configuration